AndrejSchefer/k3s_installation/README.md

 This tool enables users to **provision a complete K3s cluster** consisting of a **single master node and multiple worker nodes** across remote systems.
 It establishes **SSH connections** to the target hosts (either physical servers or virtual machines), where it executes installation routines, applies configurations, and starts necessary services.
 Authentication is handled via user/password or SSH key pairs, as defined in a declarative JSON-based configuration file.

+> For the installation you need at least three (two would also work) virtual machines or physical servers with Ubuntu server and root rights.

 The core functionality covers the entire cluster lifecycle:

 - **Master node initialization**: Installs K3s on the designated master host, configures secure networking interfaces, and generates the join token for worker registration.